Assessment at the end of a Stage 5 course – grading student achievement

 The grades awarded should reflect the relative emphasis placed on the assessable objectives of school programs and the syllabus.
 For example, where a school has placed considerable emphasis on the development of research skills, that emphasis should be reflected in the assessment program.
 For the purpose of awarding grades, assessment of values and attitudes must not be included.

-Students with special education needs may require adjustments to assessment activities to enable access to the task and equitable opportunity to demonstrate what they know and can do.
+Students with disability needs may require adjustments to assessment activities to enable access to the task and equitable opportunity to demonstrate what they know and can do.
 Providing an adjustment does not restrict a student’s access to the full range of grades.

 The NESA grading system is intended to describe the student’s achievement at the end of each course in Stage 5.
 Teachers will make the final judgement of the grade deserved on the basis of available assessment information and with reference to the course performance descriptors and other material produced by NESA to support the consistent awarding of grades.
 In applying these descriptors, teachers should interpret them in terms of standards that can be achieved by Stage 5 students within the bounds of the course.